cghimire/Employee-Attrition-Problem/README.md

 * What type of employee are prone to leave the company?
 * Predict the future employee who would tend to leave the company.

-## First Part - Data Loading

-## Second Part - Data Preparation and Exploration
+## First Part - Data Preparation and Exploration

 ![alt text](https://github.com/cghimire/Employee-Attrition-Problem/blob/master/df_existing-histogram.png " Current employee Histogram")

-## Third Part - Data Modeling
+## Second Part - Data Modeling

-## Fourth Part -  Important Features for Employee Turnover
+## Third Part -  Important Features for Employee Turnover